Transatlantic Agency represents adult and children’s authors of all genres, including illustrators.

 Trena White – representing adult authors

 Mandates: I specialize in upmarket, accessible non-fiction that challenges current conceptions, whether through a “big ideas” book or narrative.
 I am drawn to entrepreneurs and people who are innovators in their fields and writing about current affairs, business, culture, politics, technology, and the environment.
+Fascinating, exceptionally well written life stories, usually with a current affairs hook.
 I am most interested in authors who have an existing platform.

 Guidelines: Submissions queries via email only.
 Authors are encouraged to email a cover letter with an maximum 20-page writing sample/excerpt embedded in the body of the email, along with a publishing history and synopsis.
 Please don’t send attachments.
 Please note if other agents are also considering the project.
 Due to the volume of submissions received, replies will be sent only for submissions being actively considered.